devmt04/PCGrad-PyTorch/README.md

 # PCGrad-PyTorch
 PyTorch implementation for "Gradient Surgery for Multi-Task Learning" https://arxiv.org/abs/2001.06782

-This is currently a Work in Progress!
-Please see [the issues tab](https://github.com/OrthoDex/PCGrad-PyTorch/issues) for pending tasks.

 For the Tensorflow implementation by the Paper authors, please see https://github.com/tianheyu927/PCGrad

 Usage: